My role early in my nursing career was to guide patients in making lifestyle changes. Most people I spoke with struggled with staying motivated.

-- Finally, trust the word of God in Scripture and acknowledge it is possible to honor God by taking care of your body, mind, and soul for Him.
+- Finally, trust the word of God in Scripture and acknowledge that it is possible to honor God by caring for your body, mind, and soul for Him.

-If you follow the four steps, you will not only see the why of taking care of yourself, you’ll also have a supernatural power source as motivation!
+If you follow the four steps, you will not only see the why of taking care of yourself, but you’ll also have supernatural support and encouragement as a source of motivation!

 Be sure to get your FREE Self-care Starter Guide HERE!